pbrisbin/yago/README.md

 ### Terse usage

-*Note: I need to rewrite this section re: the new use of stderr, stdout, and exit statuses.
-For now, see the Example section.*
+Define your script's options and their nature in a single string.

-The idea is to define your script's options and their nature in a single string.
 Newlines are used to separate options and commas are used to separate the different attributes of each option.
+These values must be escaped if used not as a delimitation.

 At minimum, one option with three values must be defined: